nf-core/variantbenchmarking/docs/usage.md

 - `--truth_vcf`: The path to the gold standard truth VCF file.
 This file contains the validated variants that your test sets will be evaluated against.
 - `--truth_id`: The sample name exactly as it appears inside the truth VCF header.
 This is a critical parameter because tools like RTG Tools and VCF subtraction steps require the exact sample ID to correctly parse the genotypes.
-- `--regions_bed`: A BED file defining the high confidence regions of the genome such as the Genome in a Bottle confident regions.
+- `--falsepositive_bed`: A BED file defining the high-confidence regions of the genome (e.g., Genome in a Bottle confident beds).
+Called variants NOT in `truth_vcf` but WITHIN `falsepositive_bed` will be counted as FP.
+- `--regions_bed`: A BED file for restricting analysis in specific regions of interest.
 The benchmarking tools will restrict their evaluation to only the variants that fall within these defined coordinates.
-This ensures that complex or unmappable regions do not artificially skew your performance metrics.
-- `--targets_bed`: The path to the BED file containing your assay target regions.
-When you provide this file the pipeline will automatically intersect it with your truth confident regions (provided via the regions bed parameter).
-This creates a final specific evaluation area that ensures you are only benchmarking variants within your actual sequencing target space.
+- `--targets_bed`: Use that param only if you want to pass the regions of interest through the [-T argument](https://github.com/Illumina/hap.py/blob/master/doc/happy.md#restricting-to-subsets-of-the-genome) for `sompy` and `happy`.
+This is primarily used for dense regions of interest, such as exome data.
+The same file will be passed to `vcfeval` using its `--bed-regions` argument.

 ## Stratification Files